vuejs/docs/src/tutorial/src/step-2/description.md

 <div class="composition-api">

-State that can trigger updates when changed are considered **reactive**.
+State that can trigger updates when changed is considered **reactive**.
 We can declare reactive state using Vue's `reactive()` API.
 Objects created from `reactive()` are JavaScript [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) that work just like normal objects:

 ```js
 import { reactive } from 'vue'